ACINQ/eclair/README.md

-  forceclose   | channelId                                                                              | force-close a channel by publishing the local commitment tx (careful: this is more expensive than a regular close and will incur a delay before funds are spendable)" audit        |                                                                                        | list all send/received/relayed payments audit        | from, to                                                                               | list send/received/relayed payments in that interval (from <= timestamp < to) networkfees  |                                                                                        | list all network fees paid to the miners, by transaction networkfees  |from, to                                                                                | list network fees paid to the miners, by transaction, in that interval (from <= timestamp < to) help         |                                                                                        | display available methods
+  forceclose   | channelId                                                                              | force-close a channel by publishing the local commitment tx (careful: this is more expensive than a regular close and will incur a delay before funds are spendable)" audit        |                                                                                        | list all send/received/relayed payments audit        | from, to                                                                               | list send/received/relayed payments in that interval (from <= timestamp < to) auditauditgetpayment|paymentHash                                                                      | returns null if nothing in audit else details of sent or received payment from audit database auditauditgetpayment|paymentRequest                                                                   | returns null if nothing in audit else details of sent or received payment from audit database networkfees  |                                                                                        | list all network fees paid to the miners, by transaction networkfees  |from, to                                                                                | list network fees paid to the miners, by transaction, in that interval (from <= timestamp < to) help         |                                                                                        | display available methods